MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Azure RMS automatically generates and manages XrML certificates as required, so it doesn’t use an on-premises PKI.
 For more information about how Azure RMS uses certificates, see the [Walkthrough of how Azure RMS works: First use, content protection, content consumption](../understand-explore/how-does-it-work.md#walkthrough-of-how-azure-rms-works-first-use-content-protection-content-consumption) section in the [How does Azure RMS work?](../understand-explore/how-does-it-work.md) article.

+## Where can I find information about 3rd party solutions that integrate with Azure RMS?

+Many software vendors already have solutions or are implementing solutions that integrate with Azure RMS—and the list is growing very rapidly.
+You might find it useful to check the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-rights-management-services) and get the latest updates from [Dan Plastina @TheRMSGuy](https://twitter.com/TheRMSGuy) on Twitter.
+However, if you have a specific question, send an email message to the Information Protection team: askipteam@microsoft.com.

 ## Is there a management pack or similar monitoring mechanism for the RMS connector?

-No. Although the Rights Management connector logs information, warning, and error messages to the event log, there isn’t a management pack that includes monitoring for these events.
+Although the Rights Management connector logs information, warning, and error messages to the event log, there isn’t a management pack that includes monitoring for these events.
 However, the list of events and their descriptions, with more information to help you take corrective action is documented in [Monitor the Azure Rights Management connector](.. deploy-use/monitor-rms-connector).

 ## I have a hybrid deployment of Exchange with some users on Exchange Online and others on Exchange Server—is this supported by Azure RMS?
 Absolutely, and the nice thing is, users will be able to seamlessly protect and consume protected emails and attachments across the two Exchange deployments.
 For this configuration, [activate Azure RMS](../deploy-use/activate-service.md) and [enable IRM for Exchange Online](https://technet.microsoft.com/library/dn151475%28v=exchg.150%29.aspx), then [deploy and configure the RMS connector](../deploy-use/deploy-rms-connector.md) for Exchange Server.